-The District Attorney is a Constitutional Officer, elected every two years by the voters of Door County.
+The District Attorney is a Constitutional Officer, elected every four years by the voters of Door County.

 The District Attorney’s Office is primarily responsible for the prosecution of criminal offenses in Door County.
 Said offenses can range from Shoplifting to First Degree Intentional Homicide.